marcushcarter/bear-and-bull/README.md

    │ │        ← Body (Open to Close)
    └┬┘        ← Close (bottom of red candle)
     |         ← Low

+## Draft and Event Rarity Odds
+- 82% chance for normal cards
+- 13% chance for uncommon cards
+- 4% chance for rare cards
+- 1% chance for legendary cards
+- 10% chance to be unsellable tag on uncommon, rare and legendary cards

 ## Trade Round